Regularizing Extrapolation in Causal Inference: REGULARIZING WORST-CASE EXTRAPOLATION BIAS

 \subsection{Characterizing asymmetry-induced bias}

 Thus far we have presented a conservative nonparametric bound.
 We now provide a slightly refined characterization by noting that the extent of the bias induced by negative weights is driven by the asymmetry in $\mu$.
-We do so by considering the decomposition of the $\mu$ into its even and odd components, i.e., $\mu(x) = \mu_e(x) + \mu_o(x)$.
-By the definition of odd functions, we have $-\mu_o(x) = \mu_o(-x)$, so we can bound the risk by bounding the worst-case risk of $\hat\w$ using the assumed H{\"o}lder constants $a$ and $\alpha$ and isolating the effect of the even component.
-The formal statement is given below in Proposition~\ref{prop: err} the proof is given in Appendix~\ref{sec: proof_err_bnd}.
+We do so by considering the decomposition of $\mu$ into its even and odd components, i.e., $\mu(x) = \mu_e(x) + \mu_o(x)$.
+By the definition of odd functions, we have $-\mu_o(x) = \mu_o(-x)$; we can then bound the worst-case risk of $\hat\w$ using the assumed H{\"o}lder constants $a$ and $\alpha$ and isolate the effect of the even component.
+The formal statement is given below in Proposition~\ref{prop: err}; the proof is given in Appendix~\ref{sec: proof_err_bnd}.